"Let's see what this thing does."

 Certain Other Story Games

 A bunch of people contribute plot and/or setting elements according to a given rule scheme, and play characters in the game.
 However, the players don't have the ability to affect things in the game out-of-character once the game's already started.
-There's no GM.
+There's a GM.

 Now we come to the more familiar types of games in D&D. Railroading can happen, in extreme situations, here.